 - The student must complete a teacher-supervised orientation in the use of the Internet.
 This shall include instruction in the operation of the Cayuga-Onondaga BOCES equipment, instruction in the authorized educational uses of the Internet facilities and user conduct on the Internet.
 Satisfactory completion of the orientation shall be certified by a teacher. - The student shall sign the Cayuga-Onondaga BOCES Internet and Digital Communication User Application and Agreement-Student Form. - The signed Internet and Digital Communication User Application and Agreement-Student Form and Parent/Guardian Notification and Permission Form (if the student is K-12) shall be filed with the principal.
 Adult Education students will sign the student form and file it with the adult education staff. - The coordinator will approve properly completed forms, at which time the student is authorized to access the Internet and commence using the system. - The coordinator will notify the appropriate instructor(s) and/or the Information Technology Administrator in order to initiate the access. - Students are expected to bring their assigned and charged Chromebook to class daily for use during lecture.
 Chromebooks will become student property when issued, but must be available for use while enrolled in the Practical Nursing Program.
 Any Chromebook that is lost or damaged must be replaced at the student's expense.
-This is a necessary and required supply for class through the last day of the program. - Upon completion of the program (dismissal or withdrawal), the students Chromebook and user ID (student account) will be removed from the Cayuga-Onondaga BOCES network two weeks after the last date of attendance.
-Students must transfer any saved files (under their student account) during this two-week window to a personal google account otherwise all files saved under the student account will be permanently lost. - Students are encouraged to purchase a protective case for their Chromebooks - Students are required to have a reliable access to the internet for the duration of the program. - Students are required to maintain or have access to adequate Internet connection at all times throughout the program.
+This is a necessary and required supply for class through the last day of the program you will continue to need the Chromebook while you prepare for your NCLEX. - Upon completion of the program (dismissal or withdrawal), the students Chromebook and user ID (student account) will be removed from the Cayuga-Onondaga BOCES network two weeks after the last date of attendance.
+Students must transfer any saved files (under their student account) during this two-week window to a personal google account otherwise all files saved under the student account will be permanently lost. - Students are encouraged to purchase a protective case for their Chromebooks - Students are required to have a reliable access to the internet for the duration of the program.